anshjoshi205/Target-Business-Case-Study_SQL/README.md

 ___________________________________________________________________________________________________________

-Problem Statement:

-Assuming you are a data analyst/ scientist at Target, you have been assigned the task of analyzing the given dataset to extract valuable insights and provide actionable recommendations.

-What does 'good' look like?

-Import the dataset and do usual exploratory analysis steps like checking the structure & characteristics of the dataset:
-Data type of all columns in the "customers" table.
-Get the time range between which the orders were placed.
-Count the Cities & States of customers who ordered during the given period.
-In-depth Exploration:
-Is there a growing trend in the no. of orders placed over the past years?
-Can we see some kind of monthly seasonality in terms of the no. of orders being placed?
-During what time of the day, do the Brazilian customers mostly place their orders?
-(Dawn, Morning, Afternoon or Night) 0-6 hrs : Dawn
-7-12 hrs : Mornings
-13-18 hrs : Afternoon
-19-23 hrs : Night
-Evolution of E-commerce orders in the Brazil region:
-Get the month on month no. of orders placed in each state.
-How are the customers distributed across all the states?
-Impact on Economy: Analyze the money movement by e-commerce by looking at order prices, freight and others.
-Get the % increase in the cost of orders from year 2017 to 2018 (include months between Jan to Aug only).
-You can use the "payment_value" column in the payments table to get the cost of orders.
-Calculate the Total & Average value of order price for each state.
-Calculate the Total & Average value of order freight for each state.
-Analysis based on sales, freight and delivery time.
-Find the no. of days taken to deliver each order from the order’s purchase date as delivery time.
-Also, calculate the difference (in days) between the estimated & actual delivery date of an order.
-Do this in a single query.

-You can calculate the delivery time and the difference between the estimated & actual delivery date using the given formula: time_to_deliver = order_delivered_customer_date - order_purchase_timestamp diff_estimated_delivery = order_delivered_customer_date - order_estimated_delivery_date
-Find out the top 5 states with the highest & lowest average freight value.
-Find out the top 5 states with the highest & lowest average delivery time.
-Find out the top 5 states where the order delivery is really fast as compared to the estimated date of delivery.
-You can use the difference between the averages of actual & estimated delivery date to figure out how fast the delivery was for each state.
-Analysis based on the payments:
-Find the month on month no. of orders placed using different payment types.
-Find the no. of orders placed on the basis of the payment installments that have been paid.
+## Problem Statement

+As a Data Analyst/Scientist at Target, you are tasked with analyzing the provided dataset to extract valuable insights and provide actionable recommendations for improving operations, customer satisfaction, and the overall business strategy.
+The dataset contains various tables related to customer orders, payments, and delivery details.

+### Tasks

+1. **Initial Data Exploration**

+   - **1.1.
+Data Types & Structure**
+     - Check the data type of all columns in the `customers` table.

+   - **1.2.
+Time Range of Orders**
+     - Get the time range between which the orders were placed.

+   - **1.3.
+Customer Distribution**
+     - Count the number of customers from each city and state who placed orders during the given period.

+2. **In-depth Exploration**

+   - **2.1.
+Orders Trend**
+     - Analyze if there is a growing trend in the number of orders placed over the past years.

+   - **2.2.
+Monthly Seasonality**
+     - Identify if there is any seasonal trend (monthly) in the number of orders being placed.

+   - **2.3.
+Brazilian Customer Behavior**
+     - Determine the time of day when Brazilian customers mostly place their orders.
+Categorize the time into:
+       - 0-6 hrs : Dawn
+       - 7-12 hrs : Morning
+       - 13-18 hrs : Afternoon
+       - 19-23 hrs : Night

+3. **Evolution of E-commerce Orders in Brazil**

+   - **3.1.
+Month-on-Month Orders**
+     - Get the month-on-month number of orders placed in each state.

+   - **3.2.
+Customer Distribution**
+     - Analyze how customers are distributed across different states in Brazil.

+4. **Impact on Economy: Cost Analysis**

+   - **4.1.
+Yearly Cost Comparison**
+     - Calculate the percentage increase in the cost of orders from 2017 to 2018 (Include months between Jan and Aug only).
+     - Use the `payment_value` column in the `payments` table to calculate the cost of orders.

+   - **4.2.
+State-wise Order Analysis**
+     - Calculate the total and average order price for each state.
+     - Calculate the total and average freight cost for each state.

+5. **Analysis Based on Sales, Freight, and Delivery Time**

+   - **5.1.
+Delivery Time Calculation**
+     - Calculate the number of days taken to deliver each order from the purchase date as `delivery_time`.
+     - Calculate the difference (in days) between the estimated and actual delivery date of an order.

+   - **5.2.
+Delivery Time Analysis**
+     - Identify the top 5 states with the highest and lowest average freight value.
+     - Identify the top 5 states with the highest and lowest average delivery time.
+     - Identify the top 5 states where the order delivery is faster than expected (compared to the estimated delivery date).

+6. **Analysis Based on Payments**

+   - **6.1.
+Monthly Payment Type Usage**
+     - Find the month-on-month number of orders placed using different payment types.

+   - **6.2.
+Payment Installments Analysis**
+     - Analyze the number of orders placed based on the payment installments made.

+---
 ___________________________________________________________________________________________________________